ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Parallel Executor

-The `parallel` executor performs hyper-parameter optimization in parallel, executing the elements in the set of sampled parameters obtained by the selected strategy at the same time.
+The `parallel` executor performs hyper-parameter optimization in parallel, executing the elements in the set of sampled parameters obtained by the selected sampler at the same time.
 The maximum numer of parallel workers that train and evaluate models is defined by the parameter `num_workers` (default: `2`).

 In case of training with GPUs, the `gpus` argument provided to the command line interface contains the list of GPUs to use, while if no `gpus` parameter is provided, all available GPUs will be used.